IOxeOfficial/Cruella-De-Vil-Discord-Themes/README.md

 ## Cruella de Vil Promo Sign
   - Dark theme is required.
-  -  Shot of Cruella (Emma Stone), Jasper and Horace with the 3 Dalmatians and Baddy.
+  -  Shot of Cruella (Emma Stone), Jasper and Horace with the 3 Dalmatians and Buddy.
 - - -

 Server chat + User popout